tippesi/Atlas-Engine/README.md

 - Use textures with the same size and format for each material
 - Set mesh data or any kind of data prior to rendering.
 More importantly: Don't create data while rendering.
 - Try to avoid using OpenGL, use existing engine features instead
+- Reduce the number of samples used for anisotropic filtering (default is the maximum possbile number of samples)
 ## Code Example
 Here is a small introduction to the engine
 ```c